mstksg/inCode/copy/entries/singletons-2.md

 ```

 With a Rank-N Type, `withDoor` takes a `DoorState` and a `String` and a
-*function to handle one polymorphically*.
+*function to handle a `Door s` polymorphically*.
 The caller of `withDoor` must
 provide a handler that can handle *any* `s`, in a uniform and parametrically
 polymorphic way.
-It then gives the result of the handler function called on
+The function then gives the result of the handler function
-the resulting `Sing s` and `Door s`.
+called on the resulting `Sing s` and `Door s`.

 ```haskell
 ghci> withDoor Opened "Birch" $ \s d -> case s of